 Laravel

 As a 6th recommendation, we recommend adding Git to your list of what to learn in 2016.
 It’s growing like crazy, and it’s only going to grow in popularity.
-Companies like Google, Facebook, Microsoft, Twitter, and LinkedIn make use of Git.
+Companies like Google, Facebook, Microsoft, Twitter, and LinkedIn use Git.
 This is just a summary of programming languages and frameworks we think you should learn in 2016.
-Of course, there are hundreds of other languages and frameworks out there, but I hope this was of value to you.
+Of course, hundreds of other languages and frameworks are out there, but I hope this was of value to you.